grpc/proposal/A28-xds-traffic-splitting-and-routing.md

 (including HTTP/2 pseudo-headers) are included.
 This is because the pick happens above gRPC’s transport (HTTP/2) layer, so transport headers are not accessible.
-However, we will support matching against the `Content-type` header; if a gRPC implementation does not add that header until after xDS route selection is done, then xDS route selection will assume a hard-coded value of `application/grpc`.
+However, we will support matching against the `content-type` header; if a gRPC implementation does not add that header until after xDS route selection is done, then xDS route selection will assume a hard-coded value of `application/grpc`.
 Also, we will explicitly exclude headers with a `-bin` suffix from matching (i.e., we will behave as